林偉明

 The Friction

-Clients struggled to navigate the portfolio, leading to missed opportunities to showcase relevant expertise and a lack of proessionalism.
+Clients struggled to navigate the portfolio, leading to missed opportunities to showcase relevant expertise and a lack of professionalism.

 How might we?